Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference

 \section{Introduction}

-Modern deep learning has revealed that emergent intelligent behavior can be extracted from optimization over vast parameter spaces: neural networks with billions of weights, trained by gradient descent against differentiable objectives, produce capabilities no hand-designed architecture reaches.
-A structurally analogous revolution has been unfolding in physics.
-Photonic crystals engineer electromagnetic band structure through lattice geometries no monatomic medium provides~\cite{joannopoulos2008photonic}; metasurfaces compress wavefront-shaping into subwavelength films through the orchestration of millions of sub-wavelength scatterers~\cite{yu2014flat}; inverse-designed photonics~\cite{molesky2018inverse, jensen2011topology, fan2020freeform, christiansen2021fullwave,lin2018topology} achieves mode converters, spectral filters, and freeform functional elements in footprints no hand-designed waveguide can reach; acoustic and elastic metamaterials confer effective negative moduli through sub-unit-cell resonances~\cite{cummer2016controlling}; topological photonics~\cite{ozawa2019topological} and iridescent biological structures~\cite{vukusic2003photonic} exploit long-range geometric order to produce behavior no constituent chemistry can.
-The template is the same as deep learning's: a vast parameter space, namely the geometry of a physical medium, optimized by gradient descent against a differentiable physical objective (scattering amplitudes, information content, coherent-addition structure) produces functional behavior no simple structure can.
-In this sense, \emph{structural complexity in physics is the analog of representational complexity in deep networks}: both are substrates through which optimization converts raw degrees of freedom into engineered capability.
+Modern deep learning has revealed that emergent intelligent behavior can be elicited from optimization over vast parameter spaces: neural networks with billions of weights, trained by gradient descent against differentiable objectives, produce capabilities no hand-designed architecture reaches.
+A structurally analogous revolution has been unfolding in physics: adjoint-based inverse design optimizes over millions of geometric degrees of freedom against differentiable physical objectives to elicit non-intuitive, freeform structures with capabilities no hand-designed architecture can match~\cite{molesky2018inverse, jensen2011topology, fan2020freeform, christiansen2021fullwave, lin2018topology}. \emph{Structural complexity in physics is the analog of representational complexity in deep networks}: both are substrates through which optimization converts raw degrees of freedom into engineered capability.
 The consequence is that physical hardware optimization is not a peripheral engineering concern but a fundamental question about where intelligence can live.